tuna-kemer/datascience210-project/README.md

 - 5 positions: PG, SG, SF, PF, C
 - Filter: 1000+ minutes per season

-## AI Tool Usage
+## Notes
+This project was completed as part of DSA210 coursework.
-Claude was used for data collection code, debugging, and EDA guidance.
+AI assistance (Claude) was used in accordance with course guidelines for coding support and debugging.